microsoft/live-share/docs/use/vscode.md

 ## Join a collaboration session

 After downloading and installing Visual Studio Live Share, guests only need to take a couple steps to join a hosted collaboration session.
 There are two ways to join: [via the browser](#join-via-the-browser) and [manually](#join-manually).

+> **Security Tip:** It's important to understand that hosts may restrict your access to certain files or features.
+Want to understand the security implications of some of Live Share's features?
+Check out the [security](../reference/security.md) article.

 ### Join via the browser